 - group planning and implementation skills, including choosing appropriate activities, understanding the therapeutic value of chosen activities and the adaptation of activities and the environment to meet members’ needs

-For information about internships at Krempels Center in the human service fields including psychology, please contact Susette Milnor, Program Coordinator, at 603-570-2026, ext.
-24, or via email at email@example.com.
-For all other internships, please contact Kelly Redwine-DePierre, Program Coordinator at (603)570-2026, ext.
-26 or via email at firstname.lastname@example.org.
+For information about speech, human services, or any online internship at Krempels Center, please contact Jay Lancaster, Program Coordinator, at 603-570-2026, ext.
+220, or via email at firstname.lastname@example.org.
+For information about occupational therapy or therapeutic recreation internships, please contact Kelly Redwine-DePierre, Program Coordinator at (603)570-2026, ext.
+26 or via email at email@example.com.

 The experiences of our students have been outstanding – excellent supervision, exposure to different models of practice and an integrated, cross disciplinary approach that models the importance of working cooperatively with other disciplines on behalf of participants.